 The increasing number of openidentity programs in the United States appears associated with increased parental intent to disclose and desire for their children to have the option to know who the donor is and perhaps meet him.
 This holds for families parented by heterosexual couples (4, 5), as well as single women and female same-sex couples where children will eventually question why no father is present.
-Having an open-identity donor can make discussions about the family's origins easier, because children have the option at adulthood to seek
+Having an open-identity donor can make discussions about the

-Received June 11, 2016; revised October 15, 2016; accepted October 16, 2016.
+Received June 11, 2016; revised October 15, 2016; accepted October 16, 2016; published online November 22, 2016.